ironhack-labs/lab-javascript-greatest-movies/README.md

 ### BONUS - Iteration 8: Best yearly score average

-We always hear so much about classic movies, but we want to know which year has the best average score, so we can declare the **BEST YEAR FOR CINEMA** officially!
+We always hear so much about classic movies, but we want to know which year has the best average score so that we can declare the **BEST YEAR FOR CINEMA** officially!

-Go ahead and find which year have the best average score for the movies that were released in that year!
+Go ahead and find which year has the best average score for the movies released that year!
 Create `bestYearAvg()` function that receives an array of movies and gives us an answer to which year was the best year for cinema and what was its average score.
 The `bestYearAvg()` should return a **string** with the following structure:
 <br>